Copyright © University of Cambridge. All rights reserved.

 Give children the chance to have a go on their own or in pairs.
 Plenty of interlocking cubes will be needed!
 Listen out for the way they describe their models and how they communicate with each other.
 Are they using appropriate vocabulary?
 Are they able to articulate where they are going to put the next shape?
 How are they going about the task?

 Digital photos may be a good way of recording the children's constructions.
-You could then use the photos as a stimulus to conversations in small groups or with individuals at a later date.
+You could then use the photos as a stimulus for conversations in small groups or with individuals at a later date.

 When they are making their own: